Pithos: Shipping

 The problem of handling large pithoi also raises questions of shipping.
 However, large pithoi are not found in the few shipwrecks of merchant vessels from the Bronze Age.
 In a recent study of the lading of the ship wrecked at Uluburun in the Late Bronze Age, Lin hypothesizes a cargo of about 20 tons, including 10 pithoi at 3.5 tons, or 0.35 tons each, if filled with fluid at about the density of water.
 The pithoi were not the chief cargo, which was 10 tons of copper ingots.
 The ship carried the load easily, with a draft of 1 m.
 The pithoi were comparatively light, with an estimated total mass of 2.7 tonnes.
 Not all contained liquid; a few were the first known packing crates, containing fine pottery.
 Fragments of lids were also found.

 Empty weights were obtained for all but two of the pithoi.
-Pithos KW 255 could be modelled to obtain an estimated volume of 293 liter at an empty weight of 120.25 kg, the highest of the 8.
+Pithos KW 255 could be modelled to obtain an estimated volume of 293 liters at an empty weight of 120.25 kg, the highest of the 8.
 The lowest empty weight, that of KW 250, was 43 kg.
 Assuming a direct proportion between capacity and empty weight, the smallest capacity would have been about 105 litre.
 This approximate data from the wreck suggests that pithoi were in fact shipped, but only those of much smaller capacity.
 The pithoi of Uluburun, if full of liquid, would still have been too heavy for manual handling.
 Including the considerable weights of the containers, the total weights can be estimated at 150 to 420 kg.
 Equipment for hauling to the ship and lowering into the hold must have been used.

 A Middle Bronze Age wreck of a small cargo ship off Sheytan Deresi (Devil's Creek), on the southwestern coast of Turkey, also was carrying pithoi, 3 "strap-handled" and 4 "handleless", of "ovoid-conical" form.
 The main cargo was those and other ceramics.
 The contents of the pithoi are not known.
 The handles are two parallel loops on either side of the mouth projecting slightly above it.
 The vases are now in the Bodrum Museum of Underwater Archaeology.

 The dimensions of most of the pithoi are of the same order of magnitude.
 One has a height of 0.9 m and a body height of 0.84 m.
 The shapes are roughly similar to those of the large pithoi at Knossos, with smaller mouths relative to the body.
 The heights are approximately 50% of the heights at Knossos.